What does Rushmoor School do for more able, gifted and talented pupils?

 What was your last inspection like?

-Our most recent inspection visit took place in November 2013.
-The majority of areas were described as ‘excellent’, with the remaining areas described as ‘good’.
+Our most recent inspection visit took place in November 2017.
+This was a compliance only inspection which was passed with flying colours and there were a numbers of excellent comments received from the inspection team.
 Our previous report also had an overall ‘excellent’ description.
 The report is on this website.
 The school is fully compliant on regulatory requirements.